-Child Support – Tucson Divorce Lawyers of Barr Law Firm, PLLC
+Child Support – Tucson Divorce Lawyers of AZ Family Law Team, PLLC

 Factors Considered When Determining Child Support Obligations in Arizona